 The quality of any medical intervention is greatly affected by the availability of the tools of the trade - equipment and medicines.
 For both, the determinants of true access are quality, cost and relevance.

 For Tarek Loubani a conflict zone has forced the issue.
 He decided to apply his medical skills to develop high-quality, low-cost, open-source, universally accessible medical hardware to end the asymmetry of care.
 He started with a $3 stethoscope that meets the same standards as a $300 one.
-Through Glia, he is now expanding the pool of designs and testing them in the filed.
+Through Glia, he is now expanding the pool of designs and testing them in the field.

 This is not a challenge that will be solved in a year.
-However, we believe that in this time Tarek can and will make a substantial contribution to improved medical care today, and to how we think about ownership of medical equipment and devices for the future.
+However, we believe that in this time Tarek can - and will - make a substantial contribution to improved medical care today, and to our thinking about the nature of ownership of medical equipment and devices for the future.